boken-engine/boken-engine.github.io/_posts/2021-08-17-Iaaki Saga for macOS.md

 > Notarization gives users more confidence that the Developer ID-signed software you distribute has been checked by Apple for malicious components.

-After some minutes (less than 10) you will receive and email and you can continue the process.
-You can eport the application distributable and run it on any macOS.
+After some minutes (less than 10) you will receive an email and you can continue the process.
+Once done you can then export the application distributable and run it on any macOS.
 The distributable is an [macOS bundle](https://en.wikipedia.org/wiki/Bundle_(macOS)) (folder).

-We wanted to generate a single file but keeping a simple installation package.
+We wanted to generate a single file; however, keeping a simple installation package.
 Finally we decided to generate a zip file using the command `ditto`:

 ```
 % ditto -c -k --keepParent DDD ZZZ
 ```

 Where DDD is the path to the directory containing the app you have exported in the previous step and and ZZZ is the path where ditto creates the zip archive.
-That's the app you can download avobe at the beginning of this post.
+That's the app you can download above at the beginning of this post.

-I hope this could help you to build and distributed your Boken Engine based macOS apps.

-Generate a distributable app outside the Mac App Store
+I hope this post will help you to build and distribute your Boken Engine based macOS apps and generate a distributable app outside the Mac App Store.

 ## Conclusion

-As you can seeyou can build your apps using Boken Engine ans easily publish them for macOS.
-If you are planning to build for macOS we recommend you to integrate that version in your pipeline, so you do not get any surprise when you try to build the macOS version.
+As you can see you can build your apps using Boken Engine and easily publish them for macOS.
+If you are planning to build for macOS we recommend you to integrate that version in your pipeline, so you do not get any surprises when you try to build the macOS version.

 ## Links